flojoy-ai/docs/docs/custom-nodes/contributing-nodes.md

 title: Contributing Nodes
 ---

-Currently there are two submodules in the flojoy studio repository.
-The **nodes** submodule includes all the node definitions.
+Currently there are only one submodule in the flojoy studio repository.
+The **nodes** submodule, that includes all the node definitions.

 ### Contributing to Nodes Submodule